-Core idea The full cycle: Document and analyse the cost of preparing, submitting and reporting the information on asset encumbrance for June 2020 Addressees Reporting institutions Questions for consideration What exactly is the reporting obligation that you cover in the case study (all templates, but F 36?
-Individual only and / or contributions to group reports?)
-Who was involved in preparing and submitting the data (expressed in FTEs), how much time exactly was spent on the different tasks?
-What does the time spent equal in money?
-How much IT resources did you spend on exactly this report?
-How much time did the calculation and submission programs run, what is 'using the IT application' for one minute worth?
-Why did you chose this report for the case study?
+- Who was involved in preparing and submitting the data (expressed in FTEs), how much time exactly was spent on the different tasks?
+What does the time spent equal in money? - How much IT resources did you spend on exactly this report?
+How much time did the calculation and submission programs run, what is 'using the IT application' for one minute worth? - Why did you chose this report for the case study?
 What makes it particularly challenging (or particularly easy) to comply with this reporting obligation?
-Are there any recurring issues you encounter that are related to the definition of the reporting requirements or technical solutions?
-Does you have to manually intervene very frequently to prepare this report, or is it automatized to a large extent?
+Are there any recurring issues you encounter that are related to the definition of the reporting requirements or technical solutions? - Do you have to manually intervene very frequently to prepare this report, or is it automatized to a large extent?
 Why?
-In case of manual interventions, what prevents a further automation from your point of view?

-If your asset encumbrance level is low enough for you not to be subject to the obligation to report, for example, the F 36-templates at the moment: How do you monitor the threshold defined in the ITS on Supervisory Reporting?
+In case of manual interventions, what prevents a further automation from your point of view? - If your asset encumbrance level is low enough for you not to be subject to the obligation to report, for example, the F 36-templates at the moment: How do you monitor the threshold defined in the ITS on Supervisory Reporting?
 Are there any particular challenges with regard to that monitoring?
-How much resources do you dedicate to monitoring the threshold and / or to establishing or maintaining the capability to start reporting within, for example, six months, in case your asset encumbrance level increases?
+How many resources do you dedicate to monitoring the threshold and / or to establishing or maintaining the capability to start reporting within, for example, six months, in case your asset encumbrance level increases?